 How to Celebrate Halloween (Without Cavities)

-Halloween will be different this year.
-While trick-or-treating might be out of the question due to the Coronavirus, the craving for candy is still strong.
+The pandemic has brought a lot of change.
+But regardless of whether or not your family goes trick-or-treating this year, the craving for candy is still strong.
 No matter how you plan to celebrate, we want to give you some helpful tips for keeping your child’s smile healthy and free of cavities long past October.

 Here’s what our family dentists recommend.